hipe/tmx/doc_test/doc/issues/003-how-nodes-are-generated.md

 has accomodations for a variety of phenomena across a variety of test-suite solutions.

-what we were calling "phenomena" above we call "common paraphernalia" in the pipeline (i.e code). each such object of common paraphernalia gets translated into an object of paraphernalia particular to the target test-suite, and it is these final objects that produce the lines of output.
+what we were calling "phenomena" above we call "stem paraphernalia" in the pipeline (i.e code). each such object of stem paraphernalia gets translated into an object of paraphernalia particular to the target test-suite, and it is these final objects that produce the lines of output.